-- E. BCC Section 2-18-11.01 E states that based on the adopted design guidelines the request will not be incongruous with the historical, architectural, archaeological, educational or cultural aspects of the district.
-The project is congruous with the historical, architectural, archaeological, education or cultural aspects of the district because, with the conditions of approval, it meets the Boise City Design Guidelines for Residential Historic Districts and the Secretary of the Interior's Standard's for Rehabilitation. - F. BCC Section 2-18-11.01 F states that the request must comply with the dimensional standards and other applicable requirements of Title XI (Zoning Ordinance) including, but not limited to setbacks, height restricts and parking requirements unless the Commission finds that modifying the standards is necessary to protect the overall characteristics of the district and to comply with the adopted design guidelines.
-With the conditions of approval, the proposal complies with the dimensional standards and other applicable requirements of Title XI. - 2.
+- iii.
+"The historic character of a property will be retained and preserved.
+The removal of distinctive materials or alteration of features, spaces and spatial relationships that characterize a property will be avoided." (pg.
+62) The area to be removed does not characterize the property-it is a modern intrusion on the form of the historic property. - 4.
+BCC Section 2-18-11.01 D states the request shall support the goals, objectives and policies of the Boise City Comprehensive Plan and the plans referenced therein.
+The application is in compliance with the following goals and objectives of the Comprehensive Plan and the North End Plan. - i.
+The proposed use or design of the property should reflect the character of the adjacent neighborhood and be compatible with it. (p.
+17) The design of the addition reflects the character of the adjacent neighborhood with its compatible materials and forms and is compatible with the neighborhood. - ii.
+The unique character of the neighborhood should be maintained, including architectural style, sitting on the lots, orientation of the units and landscaping characteristics. (p.
+18) The new addition maintains the character of the neighborhood through its compatible materials and design. - 5.
+BCC Section 2-18-11.01 E states that based on the adopted design guidelines the request will not be incongruous with the historical, architectural, archaeological, educational or cultural aspects of the district.
+The project is congruous with the historical, architectural, archaeological, education or cultural aspects of the district because it complies with the Secretary of the Interior's Standards for Rehabilitation, the Design Guidelines for Residential Historic Districts and the North End Plan. - 6.
+BCC Section 2-18-11.01 F states that the request must comply with the dimensional standards and other applicable requirements of Title XI (Zoning Ordinance) including, but not limited to setbacks, height restricts and parking requirements unless the Commission finds that modifying the standards is necessary to protect the overall characteristics of the district and to comply with the adopted design guidelines.
+This application complies with all of the dimensional requirements of the underlying zone as laid out in Title XI without the request for any variances. - 3.
 A contributing building, site, structure or object adds to the historic architectural qualities, historic associations, or archeological values for which a property is significant because (a) it was present during the period of significance, and possesses historic integrity reflecting its character at that time or is capable of yielding important information about the period, or (b) it individually meets the National Register eligibility criteria.
-The structure was present during the period of significance and possesses historic integrity.
+The structure's 1940s changes have gained their own significance.
+The site is contributing.